Dylan-J-Morris/covid19-forecasting-aus/README.md

 # COVID-19 Forecasting for Australia
 University of Adelaide model used to forecast COVID-19 cases in Australia for the Australian Health Protection Principal Committee (AHPPC).
 This model uses a hierarchical bayesian approach to state level to inference of effective reproductions numbers over time using marco and micro social distancing data.
 These inferred temporal $R_{eff}$ values are then used in a branching process model to select valid $R_{eff}$ trajectories and produce a forecast distribution of cases over an arbitrary forecast period.

-## Quickstart: Using HPC and slurm
+## Quickstart
-If you have access to HPC (High performance cluster) that uses slurm, then you can use the following bash script to run the full pipeline, provided your data is stored correctly.
+See the `how_to_run_workflows.md` document for details on running the workflows both locally and on HPC that uses slurm.
+This document provides a more detailed discussion of each step,the workflows document provides the lines to run for the model.

 ### Data needed
 In the `data` folder, ensure you have the latest: